vannessner/wheat-microbiome/README.md

 # wheat-microbiome

-Scripts and codes used for the analyses of datasets from wheat grown at Rothamsted Research, UK.
+Scripts and data used for the analyses and generation of figures of datasets from wheat grown at Rothamsted Research, UK.

 This is part of the paper entitled: "Rooting around the wheat microbiome: elucidating defining factors and the identification of core members"